pronovic/banner/README.md

 any non-free system that I may or may not have access to.

-If you don't like the behavior, you can either submit a pull request, or you can use an alternative program such as `figlet`.
+If you don't like the behavior, you can either submit a pull request, or you can use an alternative program such as [figlet](http://www.figlet.org/).
 I am always happy to accept pull requests, and I promise to merge them promptly if provided.
 So far, no one who's complained has bothered to provide any patches, so the behavior remains the same.

 ## Supported Platforms